 Before any “big” presentations/projects have your students practice with “small” presentations/projects.
 HERE is a list of topics for no more that 2 minutes presentations that your students can use to practice.
 While presenting this mini-presentations (formative assessment) give them feedback regarding all the things you will be looking for during “big” presentation/projects.

-@Copyright Diego Ojeda, this material is intended for educational purposes and it’s free.
-It is prohibited to profit from it in any way.
+@Copyright 2019 Diego Ojeda, this material is intended for educational purposes and it’s free.
+It is prohibited to profit from it in any way or form.
 For questions contact Diego Ojeda @ firstname.lastname@example.org